5 Ways to Improve Your Junior Choir

 1. Build Vocal Fundamentals from Day One

-Start every rehearsal with warm-ups that focus on breath, posture, resonance, and healthy tone production.
-Teach basic concepts like head voice, supported sound, and vowel shaping explicitly.
-Junior choirs need lots of repetition and modeling—don’t assume they know what proper choral singing feels or sounds like yet.
+Start each rehearsal with warm-ups that focus on breath, posture, resonance, and healthy tone production.
+In addition, teach foundational concepts such as head voice, supported tone, and vowel shaping explicitly.
+Junior singers need repetition, modeling, and consistent reinforcement, so do not assume they already know what healthy choral singing feels or sounds like.

 2. Choose Repertoire That Fits and Inspires